 How has the RYA been involved in marine planning in Scotland?

+Together with RYA Scotland (RYAS), the RYA has been working closely with Marine Scotland to influence to marine planning process in Scotland.
 RYAS were also involved in the consultation process on the boundaries of the SMRs and is continuing to engage on this issue as it progresses.

 The Marine Act (Northern Ireland) 2013 established the Department of the Environment (DOE) as the Marine Plan Authority for Northern Ireland's inshore (0-12 nautical miles) and offshore (beyond 12 nautical miles) regions respectively.
 Following the restructuring of Government Departments that came into force in May 2016, this is now the responsibility of the Department of Agriculture, Environment and Rural Affairs (DAERA).

 DAERA is currently developing marine plans for the inshore and offshore regions simultaneously, and will create one document which will be referred to as the Northern Ireland Marine Plan.

 In June 2012 a Statement of Public Participation (SPP) was published, which identified how and when they planned to engage the public throughout the development of the Marine Plan.
 This was updated in December 2014, with a revised timetable.
 The RYA, together with RYA Northern Ireland, is engaging closely with DAERA to ensure that recreational boating is given due consideration.